Imidazolinone-resistant rice in contrasting production systems in Latin America

 Results

 Herbicides used with Clearfield® Technology showed a medium risk of accumulating in the first 20 cm of depth in the soil, especially where higher sand contents and / or more acidic pH are present.
-The information generated in the project clearly shows that Clearfield® Technology used wisely and intelligently will decrease infestations of weedy rice (red rice) at a low population level.
-To achieve this, it will be necessary to implement a surveillance among the actors for many years until the particular farms are declared free of weedy rice (red rice) until the area with these characteristics is expanded.
+The information generated in the project clearly shows that Clearfield® Technology used wisely and intelligently will decrease infestations of weedy rice (red rice) to a low population level.
+To achieve this, it will be necessary to implement surveillance among the actors for many years until the particular farms are declared free of weedy rice (red rice) before the area with these characteristics is expanded.

 Trained technicians